 We plan to assure our Health and Hygiene, Waste, Sustainable Sourcing, Fairness in the Workplace, Opportunities for Women and Inclusive Business pillar commitments in 2018, as well as selected EOS metrics.

 Unilever’s Basis of Preparation 2017 (PDF | 6MB) contains a full description of all the USLP and EOS performance measures – including the definition, scope and data preparation and assumptions – and the three pillar commitments that have been subject to limited assurance by PwC’s work.
 PwC’s Limited Assurance Report 2017 (PDF | 281KB) concludes their work for the 2017 reporting year.

 There are currently no industry norms or globally recognised practices for evaluating and measuring many of the performance indicators in the USLP.
 We have developed a phased approach that will enable us to obtain limited assurance over the nine commitments which are central to our USLP.

 The environmental performance indicators assured were chosen because they reflect the main environmental aspects for our manufacturing sites, including utilities consumption, and waste, air and water pollution.
 Occupational safety indicators were chosen because a safe workplace environment is always a top priority for our business.

 As we incorporate more sustainability data in our Annual Report and Accounts, we are aligning our assurance process with our financial reporting timetable.
-As a result, independent assurance was provided in our Annual Report and Accounts 2016 in February 2017, apart from our Sustainable Sourcing and Health & Hygiene metrics.
-These were assured in time for publication of the online Unilever Sustainable Living 2016 Report in May 2017.
+As a result, independent assurance was provided in our Annual Report and Accounts 2017 in February 2018, apart from our Sustainable Sourcing metrics.
+These were assured in time for publication of the online Unilever Sustainable Living 2017 Report in April 2018.

 Unilever Green Sustainability Bond Report and assurance